-2. Processing of Coagulation studies
+- 2. Processing of Coagulation studies - Valid results can only be obtained when coagulation specimens have been handled and processed correctly.
+Please refer to the alphabetical test listing of this handbook for the type of processing required for each individual coagulation test. - Instructions for coagulation studies that require the preparation of "platelet-poor plasma" prior to freezing the specimen: - 1.
+Immediately centrifuge the blue top tube(s) for 10-15 minutes.
+(First Spin) - 2.
+Carefully remove the plasma from cells using a plastic transfer pipette. - 3.
+Dispense the plasma into a plastic aliquot tube and centrifuge plasma for an additional 10-15 minutes.
+(Second Spin) - 4.
+At the end of the second spin, using a plastic transfer pipette, transfer the plasma into the required number of properly labeled plastic aliquot tubes (preferably polypropylene) and freeze.

-- Valid results can only be obtained when coagulation specimens have been handled and processed correctly.
-Please refer to the alphabetical test listing of this handbook for the type of processing required for each individual coagulation test. - For coagulation studies that require the preparation of "platelet-poor plasma prior to freezing the specimen: - Immediately centrifuge the blue top tube(s) at approximately 1700-2000 x G for 10 minutes.
-Carefully remove the plasma from cells using a plastic transfer pipette.
-Dispense the plasma into a plastic aliquot tube and centrifuge again at 1700-2000 x G for an additional 10 minutes. - Again, carefully remove the plasma from cells using a plastic transfer pipette.
-Dispense the plasma into a plastic aliquot tube and centrifuge a third time at 1700-2000 x G for an additional 10 minutes. - At the end of the third spin, using a plastic transfer pipette, transfer the plasma into the required number of plastic aliquot tubes (preferably polypropylene).
-Use caution to only remove the top part of the plasma, leaving approximately 100-200 uL undisturbed in the bottom of the tube.
+Note: Use caution to only remove the top part of the plasma at each plasma transfer step, leaving approximately 100-200 uL undisturbed in the bottom of the tube.

-Note: Aliquot 1.5-2.0 mL into each properly labeled plastic aliquot tube.
-Each aliquot tube should also be labeled with a "platelet-poor plasma" sticker.
+Note: Each aliquot tube should also be labeled with a "platelet-poor plasma" sticker.
 Submission of specimens in glass tubes is unacceptable.
 The number of aliquot tubes required for each individual assay can be found in the alphabetical test listing section of this handbook.

-• Quick-freeze the specimens at -40°C to -60°C. Transport the frozen, aliquoted specimens surrounded by an adequate amount of dry ice.
+• Transport the frozen, aliquoted specimens surrounded by an adequate amount of dry ice.
 Specimens must arrive in the laboratory in a frozen state.
 Previously frozen specimens that have thawed during transport are unacceptable for testing.